myTerminal/chrome-extension-helper/README.md

 ### Directly from a web page

-One can use *chrome-extension-helper* directly from a web-page by a attaching script file to the DOM.
+One can use *chrome-extension-helper* directly from a web-page by attaching script file to the DOM.

     <!-- Attaching the chrome-extension-helper script -->
     <script type="text/javascript" src="path/to/library/chrome-extension-helper.js"></script>